|

 For new dovetail drawer boxes, the width is 1"smaller than the opening

 and the height is 3/4" smaller.

-Depth will be the same as your old
+less than the cabinet depth.
 This will allow you to use easy glide

 Full Extension Drawer